 These additional fines may be assessed whether you have been charged with a misdemeanor or an infraction.

 It is fairly rare to face a misdemeanor charge under VC 4461.
 The majority of the time, this crime is charged as a civil infraction.
-However, a misdemeanor charge is certainly possible under the right conditions.
+However, a misdemeanor charge is certainly possible under specific conditions.

-Whether to pursue a misdemeanor or infraction charge is up to the prosecutor’s discretion.
-In most cases, the prosecutor will only pursue a misdemeanor conviction if the violation was quite severe or if the defendant has a history of similar offenses.
+The prosecutor has discretion over whether to pursue a misdemeanor or infraction charge.
+In most cases, the prosecutor will only pursue a misdemeanor conviction if the violation is quite severe or if the defendant has a history of similar offenses.

 Defenses for Unlawful Use of a Disability Placard Accusations

-You can get legal help on your side if you are accused of unlawfully using a disability placard.
+Get legal help if you are accused of unlawfully using a disability placard.
 A Los Angeles criminal defense lawyer at Simmrin Law Group can dig into the details surrounding your case.
 Depending on your situation, a legal professional could argue that:

 You Were Using a Disability Placard Lawfully

 Individuals in California are legally allowed to transport people with disabilities.
-If you are providing a ride to a disabled individual, you may use their disability placard to park in a handicapped space.
+If you are providing a ride to a disabled individual, you may park in a handicapped space using their disability placard.
 This applies even if you drop a disabled individual off at the door to a building and then park your car.

 You Didn’t Know Someone Was Misusing Your Disability Placard